Dr. Budwig’s Diet & Protocol (3)

 Refined sugar is bad for you - without a doubt.
 Dr. Budwig made that clear.
 She did allow berries, fruit and fruit juices because of their nutritional value, without specifying which ones.
 This means in my opinion, that so long as they are taken in reasonable quantities, she was not overly concerned about the sugar content in them.
 If you wish to consult glycemic index tables and only eat tart fruit and berries that should be fine but perhaps it would be unnecessarily restrictive.

-Compare Sugar and Cancer.
+Compare On the Link Between Sugar Consumption and Cancer.

 Question 10: I am on the Budwig diet and am suffering from swelling and weakness in my arm after blood test/excessive bleeding after an operation.
 Why is that?